 Typical Load on the Processor

-The typical load on the processor shall be identified by the applicant and verified during the certification process, and shall be included in the specifications in the certification Executive Order.
+The typical load on the processor shall be identified by the applicant and verified during the certification process and shall be included in the specifications in the certification Executive Order.

 Processor Operation Time

-The typical processor operation time shall be identified by the applicant and verified during the certification process, and shall be included in the specifications in the certification Executive Orders.
+The typical processor operation time shall be identified by the applicant and verified during the certification process and shall be included in the specifications in the certification Executive Orders.

-IN-STATION DIAGNOSTIC SYSTEMS
+In-Station Diagnostic Systems

 General Requirements

 All GDF vapor recovery systems, unless specifically exempted, shall be equipped with an In-Station Diagnostic (ISD) system.
 Gasoline dispensing facilities that dispense less than or equal to 600,000 gallons per year are exempted from ISD requirements.